 Bernadette (Bernie) McKernan has lived in the Hyde Park Estate for almost 14 years.
 She is a qualified chartered accountant who worked in Deloitte Corporate Finance for many years.
 More recently she has held strategic change roles in the corporate sector.
 Bernie is also a co-opted member of the finance committee at the Trust for London, an independent charitable foundation which aims to tackle poverty and inequality in London.

 Sally Martin has lived with her family in the Hyde Park Estate since 1999, when she was posted to London as Chief Executive of Qantas for the UK, Ireland, Middle East & Africa.
 She chose to remain in the UK at the end of her expatriate tenure and has since become a Non Executive Chairman, Director & Remuneration Chair of FTSE listed and start-up companies.
 She also advises private equity and investment banks in the UK, Europe & Middle East.
 Sally is a member of the Executive Committee of the Hyde Park Estate Association with responsibility for the Business Liaison & Transport portfolios and membership of the Planning & Royal Parks sub-committees.
-She is a Trustee of the Britain-Australia Society Education Trust UK, a Freeman of the City of London and a member of the Guild of Freeman of the City of London, The Incorporation of Wrights in Glasgow (Guild), Tech Advocates London and La Jurade de Saint Emilion.
+She is Chair of the NZUK Link Foundation, a Trustee of the Britain-Australia Society Education Trust UK, a Freeman of the City of London and a member of the Guild of Freeman of the City of London and La Jurade de Saint Emilion.

 Kay Buxton is a chartered planner and a member of the Royal Town Planning Institute.
 She began working in Paddington in 1998, after a tenure at Westminster City Council and various planning and community planning roles in London.
 With a background of 20+ years in urban policy and stakeholder engagement Kay was involved in the setting up one of the first BIDs in London, PaddingtonNow, and London’s 50th BID, Marble Arch London.
 Kay heads up these BIDs, and the Paddington Partnership, a developer-led collective in the Paddington Opportunity Area.
 Kay also sits on the Marylebone Forum Steering Group, for Marble Arch London BID, ensuring that the approach to our boundary with Edgware Road is co-ordinated.